vimc/montagu/Troubleshooting.md

 The other machine names you can use are `uat`, `science` and `latest` which are the configurations for the main support VMs.
 Be careful with these, as these configurations may cause sizable data transfers - you can check the settings values for each in /montagu/settings.

 Run `vagrant ssh <machine name>` to log into the VM.

+You can modify the montagu settings for deployment once you've logged in by editing `~/montagu/src/montagu-deploy.json`, e.g. change `initial_data_source` to `minimal`.
+(The values in this file have been copied from the relevant file in /montagu/settings during VM provisioning.)

 **And how do I tear it down again?**